GENERAL ELECTION (MIDTERM)

 Go HERE for more information on Voter ID.

 YES.
 Oklahoma is a No-Excuse Absentee Voting state which means all registered voters can request an absentee ballot.
-Voters can apply ONLINE or download and print a request form that can be mailed, emailed, faxed or hand delivered to the County Election Board in the county where you are registered to vote.

 YES.
 Oklahoma is a No-Excuse Absentee Voting state which allows all registered voters to vote an absentee ballot by mail.